Belter Creole: Development

 The concept of the language had appeared for the first time in the book Leviathan Wakes (2011), the first book in The Expanse series, published under the pen name James S. A. Corey that has been used by the collaborators Daniel Abraham and Ty Franck.
 Following that, Belter Creole continued to appear in the subsequent books in the series.
 The language presented in the books greatly varied from the one later developed by Nick Farmer.
 It lacked developed vocabulary as well as grammar, phonological, and orthographic systems.
 It was a mix of words taken from various languages and was mostly presented as a dialect mixed in the English dialogue, "to give the reader a sense of being excluded from this culture".

 The vocabulary used in the books was chosen by the authors on the basis of aesthetics and was not originally intended to form a real language.
-As the language was later developed for The Expanse television series, novel writers had discouraged fans from learning their version of the language in favor of the television one.
+As the language was later developed for The Expanse television series, the authors of the novel series discouraged fans from learning their version of the language in favor of the television one.

 Nick Farmer, a linguist and a polyglot, was commissioned to develop the constructed language for the television series, during the production of its first season between 2014 and 2015.
 Farmer was recommended for the job by Ty Franck, a co-author of the series of books that the TV series was based on, as both had worked together before.

-Inside the universe of The Expanse, which is set around 200 years in the future, the language is used by Belters, the inhabitants of the asteroid belt and outer planets of the Solar System.
+Inside the universe of The Expanse, which is set around 200 years in the future, the language is used by Belters, the inhabitants of the asteroid belt and the moons of outer planets of the Solar System.
 The language had developed during the colonization of the Asteroid Belt, firstly starting as the pidgin spoken by people who came to the colonies from Earth speaking in various languages from all around the world.
 With next generations, the language had developed into the creole.
 The language had various dialects and accents, that would vary from one location to another.
 According to Farmer, the vocabulary and grammar rules, present in the show, and revealed by the author himself, were a dialect used on Ceres.

 Developing the language, Farmer had modeled it as a creole based on English, with influence of other languages from all around the world, including Romance languages such as Spanish, French, Portuguese, and Italian, Germanic languages such as German, Dutch, and Swedish, Slavic languages such as Polish, Russian, and Ukrainian, as well as Japanese, Chinese, Persian, Hindi, Arabic, Hebrew, Zulu, and others.
 As the result of his work, Farmer had created over 1000 words for his language, adding more to the list if requested by show's producers and fans.